Figuring out what to eat before a marathon could make or break your race. Why?

 “The longer a food sticks around in your gut, the more likely it will cause diarrhea, bloating, or gas,” says Stephens.

-Simple and familiar is the name of the game the morning of your marathon.
+Simple and familiar is the name of the game on the morning of your marathon.

 “Whether you are trying to BQ or just finish the race, you want foods to digest and convert into usable energy quickly,” says Stephens.
-“Chose low-residue carbs such as white rice, bread, bagels, energy bars, or low-fiber cereals.
+“Choose low-residue carbs such as white rice, bread, bagels, energy bars, or low-fiber cereals.”

-(See a sample meal plan at the end of this post)
+(See a sample meal plan at the end of this guide)

-A long-term nutrition plan would have you consuming a variety of meals full of veggies, healthy fats, and whole grains.
+A long-term nutrition plan would have you eating a variety of meals rich in veggies, healthy fats, and whole grains.
 Foods that are rich in nutrients, such as quinoa, sweet potatoes, and nut butter.
 But not on race day.

 More food is not necessarily better because too much food can take longer to digest and lead to diarrhea or stomach cramps, warns Stephens.

-Aim for something with about 100 grams of carbohydrate intake and some protein.
+Aim for about 100 grams of carbohydrate and some protein.

 Should I Eat More If I Am A Bigger Runner?

-The exact equation is 1 hour before a big race, 1 gram carbohydrate per kilogram of your body weight from food and liquids, explains Stephens.
+The exact equation is: 1 hour before a big race, 1 gram of carbohydrate per kilogram of body weight from food and liquids, explains Stephens.

 Thus, the earlier you eat, the more you can eat.
 And, the more you weigh, the more you eat.
-(You can divide weight in pounds by 2.2 to find kilogram.)
+(You can divide weight in pounds by 2.2 to find kilograms.)

 Use this information as you are training to see what your gut can handle when planning what to eat before a marathon.
 Some people digest foods faster or slower, adds Stephens.